theblockstalk/upgradeable-proxy/README.md

      - public --> internal.
 Function calls could no longer be made. see contract _UintAdvancedV2k_ChangeVisibility_
    - **TODO:** test this more
    - **Note:** Normal contracts do now allow for inheritance/overloading with changed visibility keywords.
 The compiler will not issue any warnings when using upgradeable contracts as such.
 Use with caution.
-8. Change access modifier view to pure or visa versa
+8. Change access modifier view to pure or from pure to view
    - See contract _UintAdvancedV2l_ChangeKeyword_
    - **Note:** Normal contracts do not allow for functions to be overloaded with different keywords view and pure.
 The compiler will not issue any warnings when using upgradeable contracts this way.
 Use with caution.
 9. Remove events from the contract
    - See contract _UintEventV2a_RemovedEvent_
 10. Change the return type for function calls.
     - Changing to return solidity value types (uint, string etc), as well as arrays and tuples were successful
-    - See contracts _UintAdvancedV2n_ChangeReturn_ to _UintAdvancedV2v_ChangeReturn_ (all letters k-s)
+    - See contracts _UintAdvancedV2n_ChangeReturn_ to _UintAdvancedV2v_ChangeReturn_ (all V2n-v)
     - Changing to return structs was not tested due to limitations of the javascript web3 object at the time.
 See contract _UintAdvancedV2w_ChangeReturn_
     - **Note:** Applications or other smart contracts will need to know about the upgrade to be able to correctly interpret the new return values with the new ABI.
     - **Note:** Normal contracts do not allow for overloading with different return values.
 The compiler will not issue any warnings when using upgradeable contracts this way.
 Use with caution.